briandle00/MalmoRunner/docs/status.md

 ## Approach:
-We are experimenting with two different Reinforcement algorithms.
+We are experimenting with two different Reinforcement algorithms PPO and DQN.
 We have started with Proximal Policy Optimization(PPO) algorithm.
 PPO is an on-policy algorithm and is an easy method to implement and tune.

+<img width="741" alt="Screenshot" src="https://user-images.githubusercontent.com/62405418/141696775-10b495b7-5775-4ac9-bf58-fd4caa95cdd0.png">

 In our first method We are adding an immediate view of the grid and agent's health bar to the Observation space in our algorithm.
 This includes magma tiles, food items, start and end blocks if they are in the immediate view of the agent.
-Small Negative Rewards are given for every step the agent takes and the status of it's health bar being less than 100 percent.
+Small Negative Rewards are given for every step the agent takes.
 Big Positive rewards are given when reaching the end block.
+This block is a diamond block.
+It's blue and initially out of agent's field of view.
+Our maze is located in a field of grass.
+Agent will recieve negative reward if it steps off the the maze.
+We are working to making the agent turn before he can take this move.
+We are assigning a negative reward in each step.
+This is to reward the agent solving the maze with the fewest steps possible.

 Currently we are training with the default parameters of the PPO function in Rllib library.
-We will be tuning the parameter after our first successful run.
+We will be tuning some parameter after our first successful run.
+We are planning to expermited with different gammas and learning rates.
+We will be expermineting with a deep learning model in the up comming weeks.

-<img width="741" alt="Screenshot" src="https://user-images.githubusercontent.com/62405418/141696775-10b495b7-5775-4ac9-bf58-fd4caa95cdd0.png">

 ## Evaluation